The most admired typefaces by world-renowned designers

 - Gill Sans

-Chosen 5 times, Gill Sans remains one of the most distinctive blends of humanist and geometric shaped typefaces.
+Chosen 5 times by world-renowned designers, Gill Sans remains one of the most distinctive blends of humanist and geometric shaped typefaces.

 - ITC Garamond

-The subtlety of line and detail of Garamond are simply remarkable; which is why it was chose 5 times as well.
+The subtlety of line and detail of Garamond are simply remarkable; which is why it was chosen 5 times as well.

 Caslon gave rise to a printer’s saying “When in doubt, use Caslon”.
 Chosen 5 times, it was also a favourite of Benjamin Franklin.